Assessing Expert System-Assisted Literature Reviews With a Case Study: Case Study: A Systematic Literature Review on Test Case Prioritization with

 In the search process, we want to first find all primary studies on test case prioritization.
 With Boolean operator OR to link the synonyms of the main terms and Boolean operator AND to combine the main terms, the search string we applied is as follows:

 \emph{[software AND test AND (rank* OR optimi* OR prioriti*)]}.

 We executed this search string in the IEEE Explore\footnote{https://ieeexplore.ieee.org} database to find papers containing the keywords in their titles and abstracts.
-We chose to search IEEE Explore because it covers a large portion of the software engineering publications and is the only database we know of in which thousands of search results can be downloaded automatically with their titles and abstracts.
+We chose to search IEEE Explore because it covers a large portion of the software engineering publications and is the only database we know of in which thousands of search results can be downloaded automatically with their titles and abstracts. {The ``automated UI testing'' keywords were not used in this search since (1) it literally generated no result on IEEE Xplore (too narrow), and (2) most test case prioritization techniques should be able to apply to automated UI testing if they are not using the source code related information. }